kat-lego/kat-lego.github.io/content/post/$2-result-mini.md

 }
 ```

 In this example, we are now using exceptions to control logic flow.
-It is sufficient now, however
+It is sufficient now, however,
 try/catch blocks aren't as versatile as if statements to control flow.
 For example:

-- nesting try catch blocks is more cursed than nesting if statements.
+- nested try-catch blocks are more cursed than nested if statements.
 - can't do an inverted if/else to exit early

-In this stack, we will swap this out for the result pattern to look like this
+In this stack, we will swap this out for the result pattern to look like this.

 `GetWeather`
 ```cs